Skip to Main Content

 Download Curriculum Vitae

-Peter Douglas, Ph.D., is an assistant professor in the Department of Molecular Biology at UT Southwestern Medical Center.
-He received his bachelor’s degree in Biochemistry from the University of Colorado in Boulder and earned his Ph.D. from the University of North Carolina in Chapel Hill in the Department of Cell and Developmental Biology.
-As a graduate student in the laboratory of Dr. Douglas Cyr, Peter used different methods in biochemistry, genetics, and cell biology to understand the mechanisms by which protein homeostasis machinery detoxifies misfolded, aggregation-prone proteins.
+Peter Douglas, Ph.D., is an Associate Professor in the Department of Molecular Biology at UT Southwestern Medical Center.
+He obtained his Bachelor's degree in Biochemistry from the University of Colorado, Boulder, and earned his Ph.D. in Cell and Developmental Biology from the University of North Carolina at Chapel Hill.
+During his graduate studies in the laboratory of Dr. Douglas Cyr, Dr. Douglas employed a multidisciplinary approach, utilizing biochemistry, genetics, and cell biology to elucidate the mechanisms by which protein homeostasis machinery mitigates the toxicity of misfolded and aggregation-prone proteins.

 Undergraduate